Rootless-Ghost/SnortForge/README.md

 - [ ] Dark/light theme toggle
 - [ ] Persistent storage (database backend)
 - [ ] Community template sharing

+## Integration with Nebula Forge

+SnortForge occupies the **Detect** phase of the Nebula Forge pipeline as the network signature engine.

+### detection-pipeline → SnortForge (IOC-to-rule fan-out)

+detection-pipeline automates the path from threat intelligence to deployed rules.
+When an IOC reaches a configured risk threshold — after enrichment via the Threat Intel Dashboard against VirusTotal and AbuseIPDB — detection-pipeline fans out simultaneously to SigmaForge, YaraForge, and SnortForge.
+For SnortForge, it submits rule parameters derived from the IOC (IP addresses, domains, signatures), producing a ready-to-deploy Snort 2 or Snort 3 rule.

+A single IOC enrichment run can produce — without manual intervention — a Snort rule in SnortForge, a YARA rule in YaraForge, and a Sigma rule in SigmaForge in one pass.

 ## Related Tools